feature-engine/feature_engine/docs/user_guide/selection/ProbeFeatureSelection.rst

 noise.
 Consequently, any variable that demonstrates less importance than a probe feature is assumed to be noise and can be discarded from the dataset.

-When initiated the ProbeFeatureSelection() class, the user has the option of selecting which distribution is to be assumed when create the probe feature(s) and the number of probe features to be created.
+When initiating the ProbeFeatureSelection() class, the user has the option of selecting which distribution is to be assumed to create the probe feature(s) and the number of probe features to be created.
 The possible distributions are 'normal', 'binary', 'uniform', or 'all'. 'all' creates 1 or more probe features comprised of each distribution type, i.e., normal, binomial, and uniform.